noahbenson/Air.jl/README.md

     support lazy reification of members.
-  * **Inheritable Method Parameters.** A common problem in many languages is that an API function that calls another lower-level function often needs to support some subset of the argument preprocessiing that occurs in the lower-level function.
+  * **Inheritable Method Parameters.** A common problem in many languages is that an API function that calls another lower-level function often needs to support some subset of the argument preprocessing that occurs in the lower-level function.
 The preprocessing and documentation of the shared arguments shouldn't need to be duplicated in multiple places; rather a simple macro should make it easy for common parameters to occur in both